foursquare/pilgrim-unity-package/README.md

 This package has been tested with the following Unity versions:

-* 2018.3.3f1 X
+* 2018.3.3f1 (haven't tested)
-* 2018.2.20f1 X
+* 2018.2.20f1 (haven't tested)
-* 2018.1.9f2 X
+* 2018.1.9f2 (haven't tested)

 The iOS SDK requires iOS 8+ and the Android SDK requires API level 15+ (ICE_CREAM_SANDWICH_MR1).
 Additionally, to build for iOS you must have [CocoaPods](https://cocoapods.org/) installed.

 ## Installing

 Download the latest release from the [Releases](https://github.com/foursquare/pilgrim-unity-sdk/releases) page, it will list which versions of Pilgrim it supports for iOS and Android.
 In Unity select the menu item `Assets/Import Package/Custom Package` and open the downloaded package.
-The package comes with the latest version of the [Play Services Resolver](https://github.com/googlesamples/unity-jar-resolver) available when the package was built.
-If your current platform in build settings is Android, or when you switch to Android, the Play Services Resolver will resolve and download the Android dependencies to `Assets/Plugins/Android`.
-For iOS the Play Services Resolver will run `pod install` when you build for iOS.
-It will generate an Xcode workspace with Pilgrim iOS SDK added as a Pod.

 ## Usage